nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```
 ________________________________________________
-The following expenditure has been deleted:
+The following entry has been deleted:
 Description: Birthday Dinner
 Price: $150.00
 Category: Food